alter-c/L3MVN/README.md

 ## Installation

-The code has been tested with Python 3.7 on Ubuntu 22.04 with Nvidia 3090.
+The code has been tested with Python 3.7 on Ubuntu 22.04 with single Nvidia 3090.
 #### 1. Prepare Environment
 - Install this repo and create conda environment:
     ```